Perfect even modules and the even filtration: Introduction

 \begin{definition} The \emph{even cohomology} of $R$ with coefficients in $M$ is given by sheaf cohomology

-\end{definition} Note that if $M$ is homologically even\footnote{The assumption that $M$ is homologically even can be removed, but to get the most elegant results in this case it is preferable to introduce a refinement of the even filtration into a filtration indexed by half-integers, see \cref{remark:integer_and_half_integer_grading}.
-We mainly work in the homologically even case as it covers all of the examples we are after, since $R$ itself is homologically even.}, then the associated graded object of the even filtration can be described in terms of even cohomology in the sense that
+Here, the right hand side is given by derived functors of $\Hrm^{0}(R, -) \colon \sheaves(\Perf(R)_{ev}, \abeliangroups) \rightarrow \abeliangroups$. \end{definition} We show that in \cref{theorem:associated_graded_of_even_filtration_and_even_cohomology} that if $M$ is homologically even\footnote{The assumption that $M$ is homologically even can be removed, but to get the most elegant results in this case it is preferable to introduce a refinement of the even filtration into a filtration indexed by half-integers, see \cref{remark:integer_and_half_integer_grading}.
+We mainly work in the homologically even case as it covers the examples we are after, since $R$ is homologically even when considered as a module over itself.}, then the associated graded object of the even filtration can be described in terms of even cohomology in the sense that

 The even filtration thus induces a spectral sequence of signature

 which we call the \emph{even spectral sequence}.